Colorado Elopement Guide (2024)

 Garden of the Gods

-• Unlike other locations, Garden of the Gods is wheelchair accessible.
-Keep this in mind if you have guests coming who aren’t very mobile.
+Unlike other locations, Garden of the Gods is wheelchair accessible.
+If you have guests coming who aren’t very mobile, Garden of the Gods may be a great option!

 Learn more in my Garden of the Gods elopement guide!